-Why do some journals ask authors to suggest reviewers?
+Why some journals ask authors to suggest reviewers

 With scientific research becoming increasingly specialized, it can be difficult for journals to find experts to carry out peer review.
 Asking authors to suggest their own reviewers can therefore be mutually beneficial: journals save time and resources searching for an appropriate reviewer, and the author can support this process by providing contacts from their network.